 Minor if: The PD did not adversely affect the Initiating Events cornerstone attribute of equipment performance because when the licensee repeated the UT examination with appropriate calibrated UT instruments, the verified flaws met ASME Code Section XI acceptance criteria.

 MTM if: The PD adversely affected the Initiating Events cornerstone attribute of equipment performance and adversely affected the cornerstone objective because when the licensee repeated the UT examination with appropriate calibrated UT instruments, the flaws did not meet ASME Code Section XI and required further analysis or repairs to be accepted for continued service.
-The PD adversely affected the Initiating Events cornerstone attribute of equipment performance and adversely affected the cornerstone objective because absent NRC intervention, the licensee’s incorrect application of UT would have likely been repeated and continued incorrect application of UT would result in missed flaws in the reactor coolant system resulting in increased likelihood for inservice failures (e.g. a LOCA).
+The PD adversely affected the Initiating Events cornerstone attribute of equipment performance and adversely affected the cornerstone objective because absent NRC intervention, the licensee’s incorrect application of UT would have likely been repeated and continued incorrect application of UT would result in missed flaws in the reactor coolant system resulting in increased likelihood for inservice failures (e.g., a LOCA).

 6. Health Physics